 • Offer help to stabilise, strengthen and align the student’s extension rather than asking them to pull back out of it (or not to go so far).
 This way you are offering them something more rather than taking something away.
 Most students will be responsive to this approach.

 • Be aware that for all sorts of reasons, hypermobile people do need to stretch.
 We all do.
 Unstressed tissues are degenerating tissues, and many hypermobile people have some muscles in a state of chronic contraction.

-• If you teach an aerobic form of yoga, be aware that for people with the, less common, vascular type of ED / HMS and Marfan Syndrome (forms of hypermobility that also affect the heart and circulatory systems), aerobic exercise may be contraindicated as it can place too much stress on fragile tissues in the heart, veins and arteries and may lead to heart attack.
+• If you teach an aerobic form of yoga, be aware that for people with the, less common, vascular type of ED / HMS and Marfan Syndrome (forms of hypermobility that also affect the heart and circulatory systems), aerobic exercise may be contraindicated because it can place too much stress on fragile tissues in the heart, veins and arteries and may lead to heart attack.
 Whereas many people with ED / HMS are unaware that they are hypermobile, those with vascular type and Marfan Syndrome are most often already diagnosed.
-This is because ED/ HMS runs genetically true to type, so it is likely that there have been instances in earlier generations of their family of early heart attack without the usual indicators of coronary disease (for example, a relative with low blood pressure, low cholesterol and a normal weight who had a heart attack in their forties).
-Talk to these students about the upper range of heart rate they have been advised to stay within and if necessary guide them to slow down and pause during any potentially aerobic sequences.
+This is because ED/ HMS runs genetically true to type, so it is likely that there have been instances in their family of early heart attack without the usual indicators of coronary disease (for example, a relative with low blood pressure, low cholesterol and a normal weight who had a heart attack in their forties).
+Talk to these students about the upper range of heart rate they have been advised by medical professionals to stay within and if necessary guide them to slow down and pause during any potentially aerobic sequences.